 For Sale: From a gentleman who has retired from woodworking!
 The bobbin rests on a felt insert which protects the bobbin as it turns.
 Thread winders are $65 each, plus shipping.
 Cherry or Oak, two styles.
 Limited stock is available.
 Contact: Ewa Kurnicka, Needlepoint Place.
 Winnipeg, Manitoba, Canada.
 Email: np.place@ live.com

 The resources listed below are available for a limited time.
 Items marked SOLD may be offered at a later date!
+Check back again for new offerings.
 We hope the items will assist you on your lace journey.
+Note: For the month of August, registered lacemakers in Canada receive 10% off the price for any available resources listed below.
+This includes Gazette editions listed as well.
+Shipping is at cost.

 17. Pillow Lace and Bobbins.
 Jeffery Hopewell.
 1994.
 32 pages.
 5″x 7″ size.
 This booklet is packed full of photos of different types of lace as well as many pages of bobbins, also photos and some info on bobbin winders, spangles, bolsters and other pillows, lacemakers at work.
 The author gives info on English lace plus contributions of Belgium and France to lacemaking.
 Price: $5.00 CAD and shipping.